amanibrandweiner/Cognitive_Psychology_Course/README.md

 ![image](https://user-images.githubusercontent.com/102897955/164520278-96982175-a5ad-493c-b40d-572f537cd8d3.png) <br> Fig. x: Dashboard of the used program [mentalis Phoenix](https://www.mentalis-health.com/programme/)

 #### What were the main results? <br>
 The primary outcome was reduction in depressive symptom severity at post-assessment.
-Data from this pilot trial shows that participants in the intervention group used the smartphone-based intervention for 46% of all days (6.4/14) and reported a significantly greater reduction of depressive symptoms than did participants in the control condition (F1,74=19.34; p=.001), with a large effect size (d=1.02).
+Data from this pilot trial shows that participants in the intervention group used the smartphone-based intervention for 46% of all days (6.4/14) and reported a significantly greater reduction of depressive symptoms than did participants in the control condition, with a large effect size.
 Effects were sustained at a 3-month follow-up. <br>

 #### Why is it relevant? <br>
 A gamified smartphone-based intervention combining CBT (cognitive-behavioral therapy) with AAMT (approach-avoidance bias modification training) may foster patient engagement and effectively target depressive symptoms.
 Future studies should evaluate the effectiveness of this intervention in a phase 3 trial using clinical samples.
 Moreover, the intervention should be compared to active control conditions. <br>